 Runnable interface is preferred, as it does not require an object to inherit the

-Thread class.
-In case your application design requires multiple inheritance, only interfaces can help you.
-Also, the thread pool is very efficient and can be implemented and used very easily.
 13. Explain the available thread states in a high-level.
 During its execution, a thread can reside in one of the following states:

 Runnable: A thread becomes ready to run, but does not necessarily start running immediately.